RockefellerArchiveCenter/project_electron/transfer/examples/metadata.md

 Used when a naming scheme is used for assigning names.

 Possible to have a more robust data model; look at AS model.
+Is this desirable?

 *   role (could be something other than creator)
 *   type (person/organization)